GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 If no member is assigned to a task or an assigned resource’s price has no price per project, the value will be set as 0.

-In order to see the calculated price estimate of a project, first, you need to set prices for your resources.
+In order to see the calculated price estimate of a project in the cost estimating software, first, you need to set prices for your resources.
 Click on “+” button in the upper menu of the grid.
 Then tick the box “Cost”.
 Thus you will add the Cost column to your grid.
 Then assign resources to tasks (all the prices for resources should be set in advance).

 A price for a task is calculated as the multiplication of Estimation and a price of a resource per hour.
 The estimate of the whole project is calculated as a sum of all tasks.
 If no member is assigned to a task or the assigned resource’s price has no price per project, the value will be set as 0.